bodmeeen/cross-platform_lab/README.md

-this is the old repository
+this is the old repository,
 here's a new one: https://github.com/bodmeeen/cross-platform.git